Chapter 15.18

 B. Liberally construed in favor of the governing body; and

 C. Deemed neither to limit nor repeal any other powers granted under state statutes.
 (Ord.
+2024-01, 5-14-24; Ord.
 1989-05 § 3.5)

 15.18.110 Warning and disclaimer of liability.

 The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
 Flood heights may be increased by manmade or natural causes.
 This chapter does not imply that land outside the areas of special flood hazards or uses permitted within such areas will be free from flooding or flood damages.
 This chapter shall not create liability on the part of Skamania County, any officer or employee thereof, or the Federal Insurance Administration, for any flood damages that result from reliance on this chapter or any administrative decision lawfully made hereunder.
 (Ord.
+2024-01, 5-14-24; Ord.
 1989-05 § 3.6)

-15.18.120 Development permit—Required— Application.
+15.18.120 Development permit—Required—Application.

 A. Required.
 A development permit shall be obtained before construction or development begins within any area of special flood hazard established in Section 15.18.070.
-The permit shall be for all structures including manufactured homes, as set forth in the Section 15.18.050, and for all development including fill and other activities, also as set forth in Section 15.18.050
+The permit shall be for all structures including manufactured homes, as set forth in Section 15.18.050, and for all development including fill and other activities, also as set forth in Section 15.18.050.

 B. Application.
-Application for a development permit shall be made on forms furnished by the administrator and may include but not be limited to, plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing.
+Application for a development permit shall be made on forms furnished by the administrator and may include, but not be limited to, plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing.
 Specifically, the following information is required:

-1. Elevation in relation to mean sea level, of the lowest floor (including basement) of all structures;
+1. Elevation, in relation to mean sea level, of the lowest floor (including basement) of all structures;

 2. Elevation in relation to mean sea level to which any structure has been floodproofed;